swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

+With this pattern, if a single task throws an error, the error will be propagated out of the `body` function and the task group itself.
+To handle errors from individual tasks, one can use a do-catch block or the `nextResult()` method.

-##### Task Groups: Throwing and cancellation
+##### Task group cancellation

+There are several ways in which a task group can be cancelled.
+In all cases, all of the tasks in the group are cancelled and no more tasks can be added to the group (`add` will return `false`).
+The three ways in which a task group can be cancelled are:

-When an error is thrown out of the `body` of `withGroup`, all of the tasks in the group are implicitly cancelled.
-One can explicitly cancel all tasks (and discard all results) using the `cancelAll()` operation:
+1. When an error is thrown out of the `body` of `withGroup`,
+2. When the task in which the task group itself was created is cancelled, or
+3. When the `cancelAll()` operation is invoked.

 ```swift
 extension Task.Group {